eosc-sq/ensure-sq/docs/papers-reviewed.md

 | 129      | maxpath | Maximum path length (edges in control path) | Quantitative           | Space SW written in HAL/S | LC        |         |
 | 129      | avepath | Average path length (edges in control graph) | Quantitative           | Space SW written in HAL/S | LC        |         |

-**Quality Model** ("is based on", "mentions"):
+**Quality Model** ("is based on", "mentions"): Own metrics.
+Space SW written in HAL/S

 This is a very old paper that tries to relate quality measurements at development time with quality predictions for production.
 It is only valid for a specific software used in the space shuttle.

 ## 140 - Modelling software quality in the commercial environment